rm01844/MMHSD/README.md

-# MMHSD
+# Multimodal Hate Speech Detection
 ## Project Overview
-This project aims to detect hate speech through a multimodal approach, utilizing both textual and visual data.
+This project aims to detect hate speech through a multimodal approach, utilizing textual and visual data.
 The goal is to analyze social media content, identifying potential hate speech by assessing images' combined context and corresponding texts.

 ## Installation
 Install the required Python packages and dependencies: